-A presentation on the First Quarter activities of the Office of the Chief Auditor will be provided during a Special Meeting of the Audit Committee on December 7, 2015.
+A presentation on the First Quarter activities of the Office of the Chief Auditor was given during a Special Meeting of the Audit Committee on December 7, 2015.
+The Committee unanimously voted to forward the report to the Board for information.